 Any word yet on when you’ll have it back?

 Nope.
 We’re waiting on MLGW updates.

 Because in some parts of the city the damage was more than just inconvenience.
-Some had parts of tree trunks through their roofs and in their kitchens.
+Some Memphians awoke to parts of tree trunks through their roofs and in their kitchens.
 Some had smashed house fronts that trapped them inside.
 Others had narrowly escaped death.
 One young couple was awakened with a tree, inches from their bodies in their bed, that left them with just enough room to squeeze into the hallway and out of the house.

 And for those without renter’s or homeowner’s insurance, the situation was no mere inconvenience; it was life-altering.
 Instead of a few days of What do we do with the food in our freezer? it was Where are we going to live?
 How am I going to feed my family?

 Memphis being Memphis, donations and Go-Fund-Me’s poured in and helped those in need.
 The Red Cross set up temporary shelters and assigned case workers to those in need of assistance.
 And neighbors helped neighbors.
 In our Central Gardens neighborhood, nearby Idlewild and Cooper-Young, neighbors banded together with extension cords and borrowed chainsaws, and salvaged their remaining ice, food, beer and other adult beverages, turning the Memorial Day weekend into outdoor use-it-or-lose-it cookouts.

 Neighbors and businesses helped fellow neighbors and businesses.